rifkyahmadsaputra/Titanic-Survivor-Prediction/README.md

 </p>

 <p align = "justify">
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; And then, I identify and remove the outliers values, and then do log transform on column ‘Fare’ to make data more close into normal distribution.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; And then, I identify and remove the outliers values.
+Then do log transform on column ‘Fare’ to make data more close into normal distribution.
 </p>

 <p align="center">